The 3rd Workshop on

 Travel, accommodation, visitor information:

-Getting there: You can walk to the workshop venue from the railway & bus stations. (or you can take the #17 bus or #2 tram to Radnica Stareho Mesta station).
+Getting there: You can walk to the workshop venue (and Maraton hotel) from the railway & bus stations. (or you can take the #17 bus or #2 tram to Radnica Stareho Mesta station).

-Travel: The Kosice Airport is served by Austrian Airlines, Czech Airlines, Turkish Airlines and LOT Polish Airlines (via Vienna, Prague, Warsow, Kiev, Istanbul and Bratislava), and by low-cost airline Wizzair (London Luton, Bristol, Doncaster Shefield).
+Travel: The Kosice Airport is served by Austrian Airlines, Czech Airlines, Turkish Airlines and LOT Polish Airlines (via Vienna, Prague, Warsow, Kiev, Istanbul and Bratislava), by low-cost airlines Wizzair (London Luton, Bristol, Doncaster Shefield) and Ryanair (serves Kosice from London Southend, it’ll start from 3/31).
 Alternatively you can fly to Budapest Airport and take a 3.5-hr shuttle bus to Kosice (for example, using the cassoviaexpres or Airtrans.sk).
-Tiger Express (or Airtrans.sk) offers best shuttle bus connections from Poland (from Krakow or Krakow airport), taking 4 to 5 hrs.
+Leo Expres (or Airtrans.sk) offers best shuttle bus connections from Poland (from Krakow or Krakow airport), taking 4 to 5 hrs.
+Also FlixBus serves many cities directly or with connection from Kosice.
 More information about how to get to Kosice (also by train or bus) can be found here.

 The workshop is open to all interested students/scientists.
 Registration is free of charge but required.
-To register, please send an email to email@example.com stating your name and affiliation and the dates on which you are planning to attend.
+To register, please send an email to firstname.lastname@example.org stating your name and affiliation and the dates on which you are planning to attend.
 All accepted abstracts will be published on the workshop website and in the abstract book.
 No proceedings will be published.
-In case you would like to have a presentation please send us an abstract (up to 200 words; also indicate whether you prefer poster or oral presentation) no later than May 1st 2017.
+In case you would like to have a presentation please send us an abstract (up to 200 words; also indicate whether you prefer poster or oral presentation) no later than May 8 2017 (extended from May 1).

 This workshop is supported by the EU H2020-MSCA-RISE-2015 project #691229.